Friday, October 11, 2024

 5. New credit opened recently

 When one requests to view this information, it gets recorded on your credit report as an inquiry.
-Not all inquiries are equal, which brings us to the very important difference existing between soft and hard credit pulls.
+Not all inquiries are equal, bringing us to the important difference between soft and hard credit pulls.

 Soft Credit Pulls: The Gentle Touch